Sensitivity analysis on chaotic dynamical system by Non-Intrusive Least Square Shadowing (NILSS): Introduction

 However, for large systems which arise in real life problems, LSS is expensive, since it involves solving a large linear system, where the number of variables is the system dimension times the number of time steps.
 As the system gets larger and the trajectory longer, the linear system becomes very large and possibly stiff.
 Although solving the system could be accelerated by preconditioners and iterative methods \cite{BloniganPhdThesis}, there would still be a large cost in both computational time and memory.
 Furthermore, LSS requires the Jacobian matrix $\partial _u f(u,s)$ at each time step, which many existing simulation software may not readily provide; and making modifications to existing codes can be difficult.

-To reduce the computational cost and ease the implementation of LSS, this paper presents the Non-Intrusive Least Squares Shadowing (NILSS) method.
-The computational and memory cost of NILSS are both proportional to the number of positive Lyapunov Exponents (LE).
-For many real life applications this number is smaller than the dimension of the dynamical system, and the cost of NILSS could be lower than LSS.
-Another benefit is that NILSS requires less modification to the underlying tangent solver than LSS, since it does not require the Jacobian matrix $\partial _u f(u,s)$.
+To reduce the computational cost and ease the implementation of LSS, this paper develops the non-intrusive least squares shadowing (NILSS) method.
+The computational and memory cost of NILSS are both proportional to the number of positive Lyapunov exponents (LE).
+For many real life applications this number is much smaller than the dimension of the dynamical system, and the cost of NILSS is much lower than LSS.
+Another benefit is that NILSS requires less modification to the underlying tangent solver than LSS, since it does not require the Jacobian matrix $\partial_u f(u,s)$.

-The rest of this paper presents the NILSS algorithm as follows: First, we examine the long-time and transient effects due to perturbations in the system parameters.
-We also examine how transient effects are also generated by perturbations in initial conditions.
-Next, we describe the NILSS method as a procedure that distills the long-time effect by subtracting the transient effect, where perturbations are expressed by tangent solutions.
+At the time of this revision, there are several updates for non-intrusive shadowing methods.
+The covariant Lyapunov vectors (CLV) and shadowing directions of a three dimensional flow over a cylinder was investigated in \cite{Ni_CLV_cylinder}, leading to the conjecture that large portions of CLVs in open flows are stable, and hence non-intrusive formulation is important for achieving high efficiency.
+The finite difference NILSS (FD-NILSS) \cite{Ni_fdNILSS} uses finite difference to approximate the tangent solutions used in NILSS, hence it no longer requires tangent solvers.
+Ni found an adjoint version of the shadowing lemma \cite{Ni_adjoint_shadowing}, based on which Ni and Talnikar developed NILSAS, the adjoint counterpart of NILSS \cite{Ni_nilsas}.

+The rest of this paper is arranged as follows.
+We start by giving two derivations of the non-intrusive formulation, in particular, the second derivation in section~\ref{s:short derivation from LSS} is newly added in this revision.
+Next, we address some numerical issues in the NILSS algorithm.
 Then, we present a step-by-step description of the NILSS algorithm.
 Finally, we apply NILSS to the Lorenz 63 system and a CFD simulation of a flow over a backward-facing step.